docker/docs/compose/compose-file/index.md

 >**Tip**: You can use either a `.yml` or `.yaml` extension for this file.
 They both work.

-A service definition contains configuration which is applied to each container started for that service, much like passing command-line parameters to `docker container create`.
+A service definition contains configuration that is applied to each container started for that service, much like passing command-line parameters to `docker container create`.
 Likewise, network and volume definitions are analogous to `docker network create` and `docker volume create`.